 6. Amberley Museum and Heritage Centre

-Amberley Museum and Heritage Centre.
-An open-air museum dedicated to preserving the industrial heritage of South East England is undoubtedly one of the best things to see in Amberley.
-The museum located next to the village’s railway station is where you can learn more about the history of transport and communications.
+Amberley Museum and Heritage Centre is a perfect day out for all the family because you can learn more about the history of transport and communications.
 Take a ride on a narrow railway or the historic bus service around the site.
-The museum with over 40 exhibits is also home to traditional craftspeople.
+The museum, with over 40 exhibits, is also home to traditional craftspeople.